Forward variable selection enables fast and accurate dynamic system identification with Karhunen-Lo\`eve decomposed Gaussian processes: Experiments: Dynamic system identification

-A partial display of the results are shown in Figures \ref{fig:GP_SIR} for the GP and \ref{fig:GRU_SIR} for the GRU, which was the better performing of the two neural nets on this dataset.
-For the GP, the total test set MAE was 5.2739$\pm$4.0138 for $I$ and 11.8345$\pm$21.7337 for $R$, corresponding to MAPEs of 8.99$\pm$4.92 for $I$ and 2.80$\pm$2.52 for $R$.
-Statistics were not calculated for the GRU as it failed to replicate the dynamics in most test cases and was obviously inferior in a quantitative sense in every instance, as shown in \ref{fig:GRU_SIR}.
+Results for BSS-ANOVA and SINDy are shown in Table \ref{tab:sir}.
+SINDy performed better (in average) on both state predictions.
+Statistics were not calculated for the GRU and LSTM as each failed to replicate the dynamics in most test cases and were obviously inferior to both BSS-ANOVA and SINDy in every instance.
+A graphical comparison for a selected number of curves from the test set are shown in Figure \ref{fig:GP_SIR}.